 Full Year 2026 30% 17% FCF 47

-Why the Rule of 40 Has Limited Use for Your Shopify Store
+Why Doesn't the Rule of 40 Work for Most Shopify Stores?

 Here is the honest truth: the Rule of 40 makes little sense for most ecommerce businesses.
-Ecommerce companies sell physical goods with lower margins — typically 5–15% net profit.
+According to Shopify's own data, ecommerce companies sell physical goods with lower margins — typically 5–15% net profit.
 To meet the Rule of 40, a store with 10% net margins would need 30%+ revenue growth every year in perpetuity, which is unrealistic at scale.

 💡